 Before starting any treatment for distress in people living with dementia, NICE recommends conducting a structured assessment to explore possible reasons for the distress and to check for and address any clinical or environmental causes (for example, pain, delirium or inappropriate care).
 Psychosocial and environmental interventions should be offered as initial and ongoing management to reduce distress in people living with dementia.
 NICE also recommends that carers of people living with dementia should be offered a psychoeducation and skills training intervention to help them provide care, including how to understand and respond to changes in behaviour.

 NICE recommends that a person should only be offered an antipsychotic if they are at risk of harming themselves or others, or if they are severely distressed.
 Use of antipsychotics in people with dementia with Lewy bodies or Parkinson's disease dementia can worsen the motor features of the condition and in some cases cause severe antipsychotic sensitivity reactions.
-For more guidance, see the advice on managing psychotic symptoms (hallucinations and delusions) in the NICE guideline on Parkinson's disease.
+For more guidance, see the advice on managing psychotic symptoms (hallucinations and delusions) in the NICE guideline on Parkinson's disease and the advice on treating delirium in distressed people in the NICE guideline on delirium.
 Be aware that interventions may need to be modified for people living with dementia.

 Before starting antipsychotics NICE recommends discussing the benefits and harms with the person living with dementia and their family members or carers (as appropriate).
 NICE has produced a patient decision aid to support this discussion.
 In this situation an antipsychotic should be used at the lowest dose that helps the person, and for the shortest possible time.
 The person should be assessed at least every 6 weeks and the antipsychotic should be stopped if it is not helping or is no longer needed.

-The NICE full guideline on dementia evidence review of randomised controlled trials found that antipsychotics can be withdrawn without significant detrimental effects on behaviour in many people (around 50%) living with dementia, particularly when care staff are offered relevant training.
+The evidence review of randomised controlled trials in NICE's full guideline on dementia found that antipsychotics can be withdrawn without significant detrimental effects on behaviour in many people (around 50%) living with dementia, particularly when care staff are offered relevant training.
 The evidence also showed that people living with dementia who discontinued antipsychotic medication had lower levels of mortality compared with those who continued.
 NICE recommends that care providers should provide additional face-to-face training and mentoring to staff who deliver care and support to people living with dementia including advice on interventions that reduce the need for antipsychotics and allow doses to be safely reduced.

 In March 2016 the Department of Health published the Challenge on dementia 2020: implementation plan, which sets out more than 50 specific commitments that aim to make England the world-leader in dementia care, research and awareness by 2020.
 The plan sets out priority actions across 4 themes: risk reduction; health and care; awareness and social action; and research.
 The National Collaborating Centre for Mental Health dementia care pathway aims to support delivery of the ambitions set out in the challenge on dementia 2020 document.

-The NICE quality standards on support in health and social care and independence and wellbeing in dementia describe high-quality care in priority areas for improvement.
+The NICE quality standard on dementia covers preventing dementia, and assessment, management and health and social care support for people with dementia.
+It describes high-quality care in priority areas for improvement.
 The NICE Pathway on dementia brings together everything NICE has said on dementia in an interactive flowchart.
-See the NICE clinical knowledge summary on dementia for a general overview of the condition.

 A separate medicines optimisation: key therapeutic topic is available on psychotropic medicines in people with learning disabilities whose behaviour challenges.